unrealapex/dotfiles/README.md

 ```

 ### ✨ about ✨
-my dotfiles for gentoo, managed using git and make. my intent is to keep my
-dotfiles as minimal as possible and to follow the [suckless
-philsophy](https://suckless.org/philosophy/). i, like the suckless developers
-believe writing quality software is important and strive to set an example with
-my dotfiles.
+these are my dotfiles. version control is done with git. make is used to symlin
+k everything and compile my builds of suckless programs. i strive to use tools
+which align well with the unix philosophy.

 ### 💿 install
 ```sh